Billi7676/abs_mn_install/Readme.md

 Now you need to wait another 20 minutes and the status of your masternode should be Enabled.

+To check if the masternode started succesfully type next command on your vps:

+	absolute-cli masternode status

 Congratulations, your Absolute MasterNode is running!